AhmedRaafat14/apiplatform-users-auth/README.md

 * @see UserInterface
 */
 ```
-- As you know the latest versions of symfony using the [autowiring](https://symfony.com/doc/current/service_container/autowiring.html), feature so also you can see that this entity is already wired and injected with teh repository called "api/src/Repository/UsersReporitory"
+- As you know the latest versions of symfony using the [autowiring](https://symfony.com/doc/current/service_container/autowiring.html) feature so you can see that this entity is already wired and injected with teh repository called "api/src/Repository/UsersReporitory"
 ```php
 # api/src/Entity/Users.php